andyferris/Dictionaries.jl/README.md

 julia> dict["d"] = 42
 ERROR: IndexError("Dictionary does not contain index: d")
 Stacktrace:
- [1] setindex!(::HashDictionary{String,Int64}, ::Int64, ::String) at /home/ferris/.julia/dev/Dictionaries/src/AbstractDictionary.jl:347
+ [1] setindex!(::Dictionary{String,Int64}, ::Int64, ::String) at /home/ferris/.julia/dev/Dictionaries/src/AbstractDictionary.jl:347
  [2] top-level scope at REPL[7]:1
 ```

-The indices of `HashDictionary` are said to be "insertable" - indices can be added or removed with the `insert!` and `delete!` functions.
+The indices of `Dictionary` are said to be "insertable" - indices can be added or removed with the `insert!` and `delete!` functions.

 ```
 julia> insert!(dict, "d", 42)
-4-element HashDictionary{String,Int64}
+4-element Dictionary{String,Int64}
  "a" │ 10
  "b" │ 2
  "c" │ 3
  "d" │ 42

 julia> delete!(dict, "d")
-3-element HashDictionary{String,Int64}
+3-element Dictionary{String,Int64}
  "a" │ 10
  "b" │ 2
  "c" │ 3